Skip to content

 The Supper in the Upper Room

-The Passover meal featuring the eating of the Paschal lamb was commanded by God as a memorial to be observed annually by the Jewish people forever.
-(Ex.
-12:1-14) As an observant Jew, Jesus faithfully celebrated Passover during his lifetime.
-The Gospel of John mentions three Passovers that occurred during the public ministry of Jesus.
-(John 2:13, John 6:4, John 11:55)
+The Passover meal featuring the eating of the Paschal lamb was commanded by God as a memorial to be observed annually by the Jewish people forever (Exodus 12:1–14).
+As an observant Jew, Jesus faithfully celebrated Passover during his lifetime in obedience to that command.
+The Gospel of John mentions three Passovers that occurred during the public ministry of Jesus—in John 2:13, John 6:4, and John 11:55.

-But, if it wasn’t the memorial Passover meal, then what was it?
+But if it wasn’t the memorial Passover meal with lamb commanded for Jews, then what was it?

-In his discourse in the upper room, Jesus explained by giving a new focus to the Passover Seder for those who were and would be under the New Covenant.
-Jesus’ command to his disciples during the “Last Supper” to “this do in remembrance of me” (Luke 22:19), referring to the eating of unleavened bread symbolic of his body uncontaminated by the commission of sin and the drinking of wine symbolic of his blood shed for remission of the sins for those under the New Covenant.
-(John 6:52-59) His subsequent death on the cross the following day and resurrection to life on the third day (Matthew 26:29, Luke 22:20) forever after brought the Passover Seder to its full New Covenant meaning.
+In his discourse in the upper room, Jesus explained by giving a new focus to the Passover Seder for those who were, and would be, under the New Covenant.
+Jesus’ command to his disciples during the “Last Supper”—“this do in remembrance of me” (Luke 22:19)—referred to the eating of unleavened bread symbolic of his body, as the Lamb of God uncontaminated by the commission of sin, and the drinking of wine symbolic of his blood, which would be shed the next day for the remission of sins for those under the New Covenant (John 6:52–59).
+His subsequent death on the cross the following day, and resurrection to life on the third day (Matthew 26:29; Luke 22:20), forever after brought the Passover Seder to its full meaning in God’s plan of redemption for all mankind.

-Today, many Jewish followers of Jesus observe the Passover on the day of the Jewish Passover by celebrating a New Covenant (Jer.
-31:31-34) Seder each year in their Messianic synagogues, and Bible-believing churches celebrate Jesus our Passover on every Communion Sunday.
+Many modern New Covenant Jewish followers of Jesus observe Passover on the date of the modern Old Covenant Jewish Passover observed by their Jewish kinsmen, celebrating each year a New Covenant Seder in their Messianic synagogues.
+And Bible-believing New Covenant congregations around the world celebrate Jesus our Passover every time we gather together to observe Holy Communion in his name.

 Copied from Daniel Unsealed © Dan Bruce